Richard-Burd/Richard-Burd.github.io/kurdistan.markdown

 Kurdish military commanders were looking for western military veterans with specialized skill sets that could be utilized in their low budget fight against ISIS.&nbsp;  Most such volunteers were former combat medics or who had served with NATO militaries in Iraq and Afghanistan.&nbsp;  A few had combat arms expertise as well.&nbsp;  I was brought on board because I could translate between English and Arabic.&nbsp;  Although Kurds are not Arabs and have their own language, Arabic is a sort-of lingua franca throughout the Middle East.

-Another reason I came on board was to fly reconnaissance missions with a home built UAV that could fly long distances and be maintained in an austere environment.&nbsp;   I had no such drone so I had to design, test, and build one quickly in a 2 month timeframe.&nbsp
+Another reason I came on board was to fly reconnaissance missions with a home built UAV that could fly long distances and be maintained in an austere environment.&nbsp;   I had no such drone so I had to design, test, and build one quickly in a 2 month timeframe.&nbsp;

 ---